Anand-S23/Instagram-Clone/README.md

 - User can update thier information
 - Post system - Post, Comment, Like
 - Home (list of posts from users you follow)
+- Activity (Notified when someone follows you or likes your post.)

 In-development To Do List:
-- Activity (See what others are doing)
 - UI/UX Desgin

 Future Features: